 (2) A decision of the Marine Authority notified under section 17(3) on a proposal on which the Minister does not make a recommendation before the commencement day has effect as if it were a decision of the Commission.

-[Section 162 inserted by No. 28 of 2015 s.
+[Section 162 inserted: No. 28 of 2015 s.
 66.]

 163. Management plans